Clark’s March Madness marches on, Iowa women beat Colorado

 “We shot the ball very well tonight and I’m proud of that because of Colorado’s defense,” Iowa coach Lisa Bluder said.
 “We scored more points than anybody has all year against their defense.
 Their defense is very good, but we were still able to shoot over 50% from the field.
 But you do that when you’re having the balance of four people in double figures.”

-Iowa (29-6) will face either No. 5 seed Louisville or No. 8 seed Mississippi in the regional final on Sunday.
+Iowa (29-6) will face No. 5 seed Louisville in the regional final on Sunday.
 It’s the fifth Elite Eight appearance for the Hawkeyes, but their only Final Four appearance came in 1993.

 Frida Formann led Colorado (25-9) with 21 points, but 19 of those came in the first half when her shooting carried the Buffaloes.
 But Formann was shut down in the second half and fouled out with 6:37 remaining.